ponylang/pony-patterns/testing/output-only-actors.md

 ```

+Note the use of `TestHelper.long_test(1_000_000_000)`, where we tell the test framework that our test will continue
+to run until an assertion fails or one of `TestHelper.complete(true)` or `TestHelper.complete(false)` is called.
+We also provide it with a 1 second timeout after which it will fail the test with a timeout error.

 Remember, we are attempting to verify that when we print to `MyImportantClass`, we get the correct output on the stream.
 In a real world example, our class would probably be doing some sort of formatting and wouldn't just be a pass through of the data.
-Instead of testing file stream directly, we are testing a stub `_TestStream` that is standing in a standard library `OutStream` interface.
+Instead of testing file stream directly, we are testing a stub `_TestStream` that is standing in for a standard library `OutStream` interface.
 In real code, this would probably be the concrete actor `FileStream` or similar.
 Our stub implements the OutStream interface and records everything we write to it:

 ```pony
 actor _TestStream is OutStream